jlangch/venice/doc/readme/exceptions.md

 ;; => "RuntimeException msg: a message"
 ```

-Any Venice data can be thrown resulting in a `:ValueException`:
+Any Venice data can be thrown resulting in a `:ValueException` with the data
+as the exception's value:

 ```clojure
 (do